AdobeDocs/express-add-ons-docs/src/pages/guides/references/apis/dnd.md

 # Drag and Drop
-Thhe interfaces and methods outlined here support the add-on Drag and Drop functionality.
+The interfaces and methods outlined here support the add-on Drag and Drop functionality.
 See the example code for how to implement it in your own add-on.

 <CodeBlock slots="heading, code" repeat="2" languages="JavaScript" />